mmumby/TinyApp/README.md

 ## TinyApp Project

-TinyApp is a fullstack web application build with Node.js and Express that allows users to shorten any Link.
+TinyApp is a fullstack web application built with Node.js and Express that allows users to shorten any Link.

 ## Dependencies